 How Do E-Cigarettes Work?

-Personal injury attorneys have taken numerous cases where e-cigarettes have exploded or caught fire.
+have taken numerous cases where e-cigarettes have exploded or caught fire.
 The reason this happens is that the e-cigarette is designed to provide an experience that is very similar to an actual cigarette.
 In order to do that, the heating element inside the e-cigarette must heat the liquid that is used by these devices to a boiling point so that vapor is produced.
 The vapor is then inhaled by the user.
 To reach the right temperature quickly and properly, the heating element must have a viable source of power, which is generally a lithium-ion battery.

 Why Are E-Cigarettes Exploding?